This is most recent syllabus. Your final syllabus will be given during your first day of class

 - 12 regularly scheduled weeks in which the class meets 4 hours per week

 - Final week of special academic exercises and the final exam

-At the end of the semester, students should reach the level B2 or B2-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-(In some cases a student may achieve C1 in the reading and writing competencies.)
+At the end of the semester, you should reach the level B2 or B2-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In some cases, you may achieve C1 in the reading and writing competencies.

 - Interact with a native speaker without too much effort in both formal and informal settings;